 If you want to help nurture the next generation, childcare franchises could be an ideal business opportunity for you.
 We look at the various childcare franchises available and show you how you can get started

 The childcare sector in the UK continues to thrive.
 In 2018, there were around 80,000 childcare providers catering to 2.8 million children.
 This is a slight fall from 2016, but in that gap lies opportunities for businesses.
 Childcare is an essential service — there will always be a demand for it — and it can also be incredibly rewarding.
-As the owner of a childcare franchise, you can use your business to provide a vital service and contribute towards the education of the next generation.
+As the owner of a childcare franchise, you can use your business to provide a vital service and contribute to the education of the next generation.

 Don’t know where to start?
 Childcare doesn’t have to be in a nursery setting — our available franchises offer opportunities in a variety of environments and to suit specific skillsets, such as science and even yoga.
 Keep reading to discover the key things you should know about childcare franchises.